fission/fission.io/content/en/blog/single-or-monolith-serverless-functions /index.md

 Whether you are writing a low level code that would be etched on a chip or a serverless function that would be running on the cloud.
 The decision of applying any of these principles depend on the developer and the use case, however following them will only make the code better and optimized.

-While all of them are equally important, that one that is of interest to us in this blog post is the single responsibility principle - *each function must have only one specific operation that ir performs*
+While all of them are equally important, that one that is of interest to us in this blog post is the single responsibility principle - *each function must have only one specific operation that it performs*
 This infact forms the basis of microservices and serverless.

 With serverless functions becoming mainstream today, many developers have a question whether to use single or monolith serverless functions for their application?
 Before we dive into the answer, let’s understand what we mean by single and monolith serverless functions.